Web Video: Awesome Games Done Quick

 "3...
 2...
 1...
 Go."Awesome Games Done Quick/Summer Games Done Quick is a twice-yearly charity marathon, hosted by Speed Demos Archive and Speedruns Live.
 Inspired by The Speed Gamers, AGDQ and SGDQ aim to raise as much money as possible for their charity of choice by bringing in speedrunners from around the world and playing games non-stop in shifts over the course of several days.
-Viewers are offered donation incentives, ranging from deciding a runner's choices in a game, to entry into raffles for video game memorabilia.
-Throughout the experience, there is usually always a donation reader (again, working in shifts) filling the lulls in the commentary with messages from donators and supporters, as well as news regarding goals and incentives.The games scheduled are a very mixed bag; it's common for an NES platformer with an estimate of 10 minutes to be aired several hours prior to an epic RPG with an estimate of 5 hours, for example.
-However, there are several consistent blocks of games that have appeared in multiple marathons, such as WTFJapan (back-to-back Widget Series) and Awful Games Done Quick (a stream of games considered by many to be terrible).
-Additionally, it's not uncommon to see variants on typical speedruns: races, blindfolded runs, one-handed and two-player-one-controller sessions up the excitement immensely.Here is a list of marathons and their dates, charities of choice, and final donation totals:
+Viewers are offered incentives for donations that range from deciding a runner's choices in a game to entry into raffles for video game memorabilia.
+Throughout the experience, there is usually always a donation reader (again, working in shifts) that fills lulls with messages from donators and supporters as well as news regarding goals and incentives.The games scheduled are often an eclectic mix; it's common for an NES platformer with an estimated run time of ten minutes to be aired several hours prior to an epic RPG with an estimate of five hours, for example.
+The events also feature several consistent blocks of games that have appeared in multiple marathons, such as WTFJapan (back-to-back Widget Series) and Awful Games Done Quick (a stream of games widely considered as terrible).
+It's also not uncommon to see variants on typical speedruns; multi-runner races, blindfolded runs, one-handed runs, and two-player-one-controller sessions up the excitement immensely.To date, the following marathons have been held:

 List of Marathons